awibox/react-redux-app-template/README.md

 |                                       // and how it should behave when 'installed'
 |                                       // on the user's mobile device or desktop.
 |
-├──spec/                                // Directory with settings for jest tests
+├──spec/                                // Directory with setup files for jest
 |   └──...
 |
 ├──src/
 |   ├──actions                          // Redux actions
 │   │   ├──[name]Actions.js
 │   │   ├──...
-│   │   └──types.js                     // Redux Action Type Constants
+│   │   └──types.js                     // Redux action type constants
 │   │
 |   ├──components                       // Components that are reused
 │   │   ├──[Name]